hanisimo/covid_fighters/README.md

 # COVID-19 Fighter (Coronavirus 8bit Fighter)
-Remember the days of 8bit computing where we only had limited resources to play with, when games were very simple and the graphics terrible❗️ This a take on an 8bit game, with simple game play and terrible graphics 😅
+Remember the days of 8bit computing where we only had limited resources to play with, when games were elementary and the graphics terrible❗️ This a take on an 8bit game, with simple gameplay and terribly old fashioned graphics 😅

 This game uses a simple flutter code serves as basic "game engine", the engine (core) of the game has been developed based on the published repository on https://github.com/amugofjava/dash_run